Northeast Carmel neighborhood

 Families with children will love taking advantage of the great resources for kids located in the Northeast neighborhood, the Youth Center as well as the Park Branch Library.
 The Carmel Youth Center is located at the SW corner of 4th Ave and Torres Street.
 The center provides entertainment, including the Blueray Cinema and recreation activities for the youth of Carmel.
 It is also available for private birthday parties and dances.
 Administered by a private board of Directors who lease the building from the city, the Youth Center is also equipped to provide shelter for residents during emergencies.
 The Park Branch library known at the “Children’s Library” located at 6th Avenue at Mission provides many children’s services as well as housing the city’s historic archives.
 In addition, the local Fire Station is situated at 6th Avenue between Mission and San Carols streets.
 Built in 1937 of Carmel Stone, it still stands today and protects Carmel-by-the-Sea.

-Homes in Northeast Carmel range in price from $2.35 million for a 7 bedroom, 7 bath home on a 7,500 SqFt lot to $1.15 million for a 3 bedroom, 2 bath home on a 5,750 SqFt lot.
+Currently on the market as of January 2015, homes in Northeast Carmel range in price from $1.855 million for a 3 bedroom, 2.5 bath, 1,741 SqFt home on a 4,067 SqFt lot to $695,000 for a 2 bedroom, 2 bath, 1,170 SqFt home on a 3920 SqFt lot.
 Click here to preview all Carmel homes for sale in the Northeast neighborhood.
 For all available Carmel real estate, click here.

 To live in Northeast Carmel is to be part of a special and dynamic community.
 Your convenient access allows you the wonderful ability to enjoy all the area has to offer from sports and recreation, dining and entertainment to community involvement.
 Enjoy the storybook charms of Carmel-by-the-Sea or take a quick drive into Pebble Beach to experience world class golf, and the resort luxuries of Pebble Beach Lodge or the Inn at Spanish Bay.
 Your home provides a perfect locale to explore the wonders of the Monterey Peninsula including those out your front door, from Carmel Beach to the dozens of hiking trails along the coast.
 Your desirable location possesses unparalleled beauty and character and a perfect place to call home for years to come.